uber-archive/lint-trap/README.markdown

         }
     }

+`.lintrc` files can be added to subfolders and you can turn rules back to error level by setting the value for that rule to true.
+While `.lintrc` files can be put in subfolders, you really shouldn't have any projects that are so large that you need to use this feature.

 Rules cannot be turned off entirely in `.lintrc`, only attenuated.
 If there are rules that you feel you absolutely must override, you can do so within the files producing the error.
 If you find yourself ignoring or modifying a